 - Examine the validity of arrangements within NICS department to measure the impact of change following implementation of the RHI Inquiry report recommendations.

-We aim to publish this report in May 2021.
+We aim to publish this report in late Summer / Autumn 2021.
 It is likely that there will then be at least one further report in future years evaluating the ongoing progress in meeting the recommendations.